iainctduncan/papers/source/features_usage.rst

 **dict->hash-table**, **hash-table->dict**, and **dict-replace**
 for working with dictionaries.
-Of note is that these provide some convenience capabilities for dealing with nested dictionaries without having to nest calls to dict-ref and dict-set!, as shown below.
+Of note is that these provide some convenience capabilities for getting and setting values in nested dictionaries without having to nest calls to dict-ref and dict-set!, as shown below.

 .. code:: Scheme